 When you mix flour with cornmeal something magical happens.
 You’ll get a sweet, soft, and crumbly bread that’s more like cake.

 Want it more savory?
 Add spicy jalapenos for a kick.
 Fancy something sweeter?
 Bake in dried cranberries and orange zest.

 There are no Brussels sprouts haters in my house thankfully, but if you can’t say the same, serve up this delicious recipe.

 Crispy and caramelized, these sprouts will convert everyone to Team Brussels.

-This vegan salad is hearty enough to carry Easter dinner all by itself.
+This salad is one of my favorite vegan Easter recipes because it’s hearty enough to carry Easter dinner all by itself.